trevor-h/table-salt-cli/README.md

   * Support for Windows SSH agent (Pageant)
   * Support for decrypting private keys at execution via configuration or keyboard-interative
-  * Environment variable support for configuration path to allow both custom config locations as well as the ability to quickly and easily work on different salt-masters
   * Support for other Saltstack commands like salt-run, salt-key

 # Known Issues